2022 MUSEUM DINNER REAFFIRMED OUR COMMITMENT TO PRESERVING CITY’S HISTORY

 It’s been a long struggle to establish a history museum in Pinole.
 We continue to look for a venue while the Pinole City Council debates renovating the historic Faria House.
 While we had hoped we’d be open by now, we’re resolute in seeing our mission to fruition.

 Many of the 2022 dinner attendees — there were 169 paid tickets — have donated to the museum and have supported our advocacy before the city council.
 They see the value in preserving our past history and making a lasting record of our present history.

 THANK YOU FOR VALUING CULTURE AND HISTORY!

 While a permanent home for the Pinole History Museum is still forthcoming, our approach is focused on public outreach — working with schools, the community, and local businesses to promote interest and excitement for the preservation of our historical past.

 — We did two projects with students from Pinole Valley High School: One that explored the recent history of minority business owners, and the other an oral history project where a student sought to learn the history of her family members in Pinole.
-Both of these may be found on the Pinole Historical Society YouTube Channel, along with 45 other videos covering Pinole’s history.
+Both of these may be found on the Pinole Historical Society YouTube Channel, along with nearly 40 other videos covering Pinole’s history.

 Imagine what we could accomplish if we had a home!

 Be sure to check back regularly for news updates about what’s going on at the Pinole History Museum.